-Video image generator 702 functions to create a video image based on the video image specification contained in data packet 732.
+Video image generator 702 functions to create a video data packet 732.
 In one embodiment, after creating the video image, generator 702 transmits the video image to transmission subsystem 190.
 Transmission subsystem 190 functions to transmits the video image, data packet 731 (if any), and the audio stream generated by audio subsystem 102 to transmission system 170.
 In one embodiment, the video image, data packet 731 and audio stream are transmitted together in an MPEG-2 data stream.